- Do your team members come to you repeatedly with the same types of questions?

 First Bite: Decide where to start

 Don’t try to sit down to tackle all the procedures at once, you’ve got other pressing work to do.
 Rather, use this list as a guide of where to begin.
-Think about tasks that meet more than one of the following criteria:
+Think about tasks that:

 - Someone will perform it again, even if it may be months down the road